 About a year ago I started the oil cleansing method.
 Tried it for a few weeks, liked it.
 Then got lazy and stopped doing it.
 I started up again about six weeks ago, and am sticking with it this time; I’m loving the results!!!

 The ratio of oils depends on your skin type, and for me, it depends on the weather.
 I have combo skin, so I use about 75% jojoba oil, and 25% castor oil.
 If your skin is feeling too dry, add more of the “gentle” oil until the ratio works for your skin type.

-Gently splash your face with water, and then use a quarter-size squirt of your oil mixture and massage it in your hands until warmed.
+I previously used a mix of castor oil and sweet almond oil, but have since switched to just using sweet almond oil.
+It is gentle, doesn’t clog pours, and moisturizes very well.
+Using a quarter-size squirt of sweet almond oil, massage it in your hands until warmed.
 Then massage it all over your face and keep massaging it for about a minute or so.

 Wet a washcloth with pretty hot water and apply it to your face for about 30 seconds.
 Rinse the rag, and do it a few more times.
 Then splash your face with cool water, dry off, and call it done.
 Well of course after you’ve blown your nose and all.
 I’ve already established that I’m a snotty person when water gets on my face!
 Whole process is done under 5 minutes.

 I know my skin care routine is now the exact opposite of everything that beauty companies tell us.
 I doubt you’ll find too many products that say “oil added”!
 But, hey, this works for me and it’s cheap and super gentle.
 And just because I love love love you guys, I’m showing you awful before and after pictures.
 Just a warning – if you don’t like the face of middle school kids, you’ll probably want to just click the little “x” right now and close the screen.